Flowpack/Flowpack.NodeTemplates/README.md

 properties when creating new nodes in the Neos UI.

-In contrast to child nodes that are defined in the regular node type definition (they cannot be removed by the editor), all modifications that are made when a template is applied can be changed or removed by the editor.
+In contrast to child nodes that are defined in the regular node type definition (which cannot be removed by the editor), all modifications that are made when a template is applied can be changed or removed by the editor.

-The desired node structure is defined in a declarative way in the NodeTypes.yaml under the path "options.template".
+The desired node structure is defined in a declarative way in the NodeTypes.yaml under the path `options.template`.

 ## TL;DR